Dust attenuation evolution in $z \sim 2$-$12$ JWST galaxies: Discussion

 Scenario (2) is based on the evidence that complex dust-to-star geometries flatten the slopes and reduce the UV bump strengths of dust attenuation curves\cite{1999ApJS..123..437F, 2000ApJ...539..718C, 2018ApJ...869...70N, 2020MNRAS.491.3937T} as in those conditions UV photons from young stars escape more easily.
-Although the distribution of dust and gas in galaxies is often not easy to measure, a similar clumpier ISM structure is reported in both intermediate- and high-$z$ galaxies compared to more local sources\cite{2018MNRAS.477..552B, 2018MNRAS.478.1170C, 2019MNRAS.489.2792Z}.
-This suggests that the evolution of the geometry, and hence of the attenuation curve, in the considered $z \sim 2-11.5$ range should be rather modest.
+Although the detailed distribution of dust and gas in galaxies is often not easy to measure, a clumpy ISM structure is commonly reported for galaxies across the entire redshift range $z \sim 2-11.5$ considered here \cite{2018MNRAS.477..552B, 2018MNRAS.478.1170C, 2019MNRAS.489.2792Z, Fujimoto24, Adamo24}.
+This suggests that the overall complex dust-to-star geometry at $z \sim 2-11.5$ alone may not be sufficient to explain the observed trends in attenuation curves across the considered redshift range.
 Thus, scenario (2) seems unlikely.

 Scenario (3) invokes changes in the grain properties.
 First, we note that our results are consistent with predictions from theoretical studies\cite{2018MNRAS.478.2851M, 2020MNRAS.492.3779H, 2022MNRAS.517.2076M} that have investigated the cosmological evolution of interstellar dust.
 A recent study\cite{2022MNRAS.517.2076M} finds that, at a fixed metallicity, extinction curves flatten and the UV bump becomes less prominent with redshift.
 The study concluded that such trends are driven by a shift in the grain size distribution, favouring larger grains at early epochs.
 What causes such a shift?